VasilisDragon/TC-CNC-AI-TP/docs/TRAINING_GUI.md

   - `TrainingManager::jobAdded` / `TrainingManager::jobUpdated` for UI state.
   - `TrainingManager::jobLog` to stream stdout/stderr into a persistent log buffer.
   - `TrainingManager::modelRegistered` to refresh the AI roster and hot-swap the active model when new artefacts land in `models/`.
 - Selecting a job refreshes the lower log pane with the accumulated output and updates the summary banner.
-It’s like doomscrolling, but for gradient descent.
+It's like doomscrolling, but for gradient descent.

 Progress and ETA are computed in `TrainingManager` (see `parseOutput` + `refreshEta`) and mirrored in UI via `MainWindow::jobEtaLabel`.